 Best Free Password Manager Apps 2018

 The popular password vault comes with tons of features including two-factor authentication, form filling, automatic password capture.
 LastPass can also import data from other web browsers installed on your computer or some other password manager in case you’re switching.
-What makes LastPass stand in the line of the best free password manager software for Windows and other platforms is its existence in the digital world for almost a decade.
+What makes LastPass stand in the line for the best free password manager software for Windows and other platforms is its existence in the digital world for almost a decade.

 LastPass extensions are available for various web browsers including Google Chrome, Mozilla Firefox, Microsoft Edge, Apple Safari, Opera, etc. Also, the users can download the LastPass Windows app from Microsoft Store to manage their account outside the browsers.